Romance and Mystery

 Share with each other a cherished hope you have for your future.
 Listen carefully to each other.
 Don’t hurry this… take time to really let their hope be fully revealed.

 2. See the Mystery

-Make time to watch each other at work or play.
+Make time to contemplate each other.
 Look into each other’s eyes with love and acceptance.
 Try holding your gaze for five minutes, using only your eyes to communicate your openness.